sspintel/onnxruntime/docs/python/ReadMeOV.rst

         pip3 install openvino-onnxruntime==1.11.0

-For installation instructions on Windows please refer to [**OpenVINO™ integration with OnnxRuntime** for Windows ](https://github.com/intel/onnxruntime/releases/tag/v4.0)
+For installation instructions on Windows please refer to  `OpenVINO™ integration with OnnxRuntime** for Windows <https://github.com/intel/onnxruntime/releases/tag/v4.0>`_.

-For more details on build and installation please refer to [BUILD.md](https://onnxruntime.ai/docs/build/eps.html#openvino)
+For more details on build and installation please refer to `Build.md <https://onnxruntime.ai/docs/build/eps.html#openvino>`_.

 Usage
 ^^^^^

 By default, Intel CPU is used to run inference.
 However, you can change the default option to either Intel integrated GPU or Intel VPU for AI inferencing.
 Invoke the following function to change the hardware on which inferencing is done.

-For more API calls and environment variables, see [USAGE.md](https://onnxruntime.ai/docs/execution-providers/OpenVINO-ExecutionProvider.html#configuration-options).
+For more API calls and environment variables, see  `Usage.md <https://onnxruntime.ai/docs/execution-providers/OpenVINO-ExecutionProvider.html#configuration-options>`_.

 Examples
 ^^^^^^^^

-To see what you can do with **OpenVINO™ integration with OnnxRuntime**, explore the demos located in the [examples](https://github.com/microsoft/onnxruntime-inference-examples) repository.
+To see what you can do with **OpenVINO™ integration with OnnxRuntime**, explore the demos located in the  `Examples <https://github.com/microsoft/onnxruntime-inference-examples>`_.

 Docker Support
 ^^^^^^^^^^^^^^

 The latest OpenVINO EP docker image can be downloaded from dockerhub.
-For more details see [docker readme](https://hub.docker.com/r/openvino/onnxruntime_ep_ubuntu18).
+For more details see  `Docker ReadMe <https://hub.docker.com/r/openvino/onnxruntime_ep_ubuntu18>`_.

 Prebuilt Images
 ^^^^^^^^^^^^^^^^